aakonyakin/teamcity/README.md

 # teamcity
-public repo for training purpuses with TeamCity Containts random staff to evaluate TeamCity capabilities
+public repo for training purpuses with TeamCity.

+Contains random staff to evaluate TeamCity capabilities